Python Style Guide | How to Write Neat and Impressive Python Code

 • Readability

 Good code formatting will inevitably improve the readability of your code.
-This will not only present your code as more organized but will also make it easier for the reader to easily understand what is going on in the program.
+This will present your code as more organized and make it easier for the reader to easily understand what is happening in the program.
 This will especially be helpful if your program runs into thousands of lines.
-With so many dataframe, lists, functions, plots, etc. you can easily lose track of even your own code if you don’t follow the correct formatting guidelines!
+With so much dataframe, lists, functions, plots, etc., you can quickly lose track of your code if you don’t follow the correct formatting guidelines!

 • Collaboration

-If you are collaborating on a team project, which most data scientists will be, good formatting becomes an essential task.
-This makes sure that the code is understood correctly without any hassle.
+Good formatting becomes essential if you collaborate on a team project, which most data scientists will be.
+This ensures that the code is understood correctly and without any hassle.
 Also, following a common formatting pattern maintains consistency in the program throughout the project lifecycle.

 • Bug fixes

 Having a well-formatted code will also help you when you need to fix bugs in your program.
-Wrong indentation, improper naming, etc. can easily make debugging a nightmare!
-Therefore, it is always better to start off your program on the right note!
+Wrong indentation, improper naming, etc., can easily make debugging a nightmare!
+Therefore, starting your program on the right note is always better!

 With that in mind, let’s have a quick overview of the PEP-8 style guide we will cover in this article!